 Anyone participating in or attending the CSA Conference must check-in at the Congress Registration Site (Walker Complex, Ian D. Beddis Gymnasium) to pick up their Congress Delegate badge, Delegate Guide, and receipt.
 Registration for Congress must be completed online or onsite before your presentation or participation in a CSA-SCS session.

-The next step is to check in at the CSA Information Table (location to be confirmed) to pick up your Official CSA-SCS Conference Program.
+The next step is to check in at one of the CSA Information Tables (Gordon and Betty Vallee Residence or Concordia Lutheran Seminary) to pick up your Official CSA-SCS Conference Program.
 This will also be the location of coffee breaks, displays, and last minute session updates.
-The Information Table will be conveniently located near the CSA sessions and events.